gigapipehq/gigapipe-mcp/README.md

 # Gigapipe MCP Server

-A Machine Control Protocol (MCP) server for Gigapipe to query metrics, logs, and traces
+A Machine Control Protocol (MCP) server for Gigapipe, providing a unified interface to query Prometheus metrics, Loki logs, and Tempo traces.

 ## Features